Industrial Mechanic (Millwright)

 Other titles used in provinces/territories: Industrial Mechanic Millwright (ON), Millwright (BC, QC)

 View the most recent standard.
 This is the complete description of the activities of the Industrial Mechanic (Millwright) trade.
-New exams are currently under development.

 Please refer to the Essential Skills section of the trade’s Occupational Standard that describes the essential skills needed to succeed in this trade.